MOST BEAUTIFUL PLACES IN PERU TO VISIT

-Being fairly fit myself I personally found the amount of hiking during my trip as well as my altitude sickness quite exhausting and couldn’t imagine doing the 4-day trail, but if you are fit and want to do it, I have heard it is amazing!
+Being fairly fit myself, I personally found the amount of hiking during my trip and my altitude sickness quite exhausting and couldn’t imagine doing the 4-day trail, but if you are fit and want to do it, I have heard it is amazing!

-Regardless of which way you plan to get to Machu Picchu just make sure you get there and see it!
+Regardless of how you plan to get to Machu Picchu, make sure you get there and see it!
 It will be the highlight of any trip to Peru.

 One of the best places to visit in Peru is actually Lima.

 In most cases, you fly in and out of Lima.
-The city is right on the coast and most people tend to skip over it to get to the more “exciting” parts of their trip but Lima actually has a lot to offer!
-I only spent 2 days here and wish I had had more time.
+The city is right on the coast, and most people tend to skip over it to get to the more “exciting” parts of their trip, but Lima actually has a lot to offer!
+I only spent 2 days here and wished I had had more time.

-Miraflores is the best district of Lima to stay in but for exploring I recommend visiting the historic downtown to see some amazing architecture as well as the Saint Francisco monastery and catacombs.
+Miraflores is the best district in Lima to stay in.
+Still, for exploring, I recommend visiting the historic downtown to see some amazing architecture as well as the Saint Francisco Monastery and catacombs.

-I also recommend visiting Barranco (one of my favorite areas) to try some great cuisine, experience the arts and see some amazing street art murals.
+I also recommend visiting Barranco (one of my favorite areas) to try some great cuisine, experience the arts, and see amazing street art murals.

 Cuzco was one of my favorite spots!

-Although it is most people’s first spot in the country with quite a high altitude, so be prepared.
-The scenery is beautiful: cobblestone streets, the Andes mountains, Incan women walking llamas and the Plaza de Armas featuring the gorgeous Cathedral Basilica of Our Lady of the Assumption.
+Although it is most people’s first spot in the country with quite a high altitude, be prepared.
+The scenery is beautiful: cobblestone streets, the Andes mountains, Incan women walking llamas, and the Plaza de Armas featuring the gorgeous Cathedral Basilica of Our Lady of the Assumption.